Motivic integration and Milnor fiber: Hrushovski-Kazhdan style integration

-Since identity functions are relatively unary in any coordinate, if a morphism is piecewise a composition of relatively unary morphisms then it is indeed a composition of relatively unary morphisms.

-\begin{defn} The subcategory $\mVF^{\diamond}[k]$ of $\mVF[k]$ consists of the proper invariant objects and the morphisms that are compositions of relatively unary proper covariant morphisms whose inverses are also proper covariant. \end{defn}

-\begin{rem} Obviously the composition law holds in $\mgVF^{\diamond}[k]$ and hence it is indeed a category.
-Moreover, every morphism in it is a bijection, as opposed to merely an essential bijection, and is in effect required to admit an inverse.
-So $\mgVF^{\diamond}[k]$ is already a groupoid and there is no need to pass to a quotient category as in Remark~\ref{mor:equi}.
-On the other hand, it does have nontrivial morphisms (see \cite[Proposition~6.12, Remark~6.7]{HL:modified}). \end{rem}
+The subcategory $\mVF^{\diamond}[k]$ of $\mVF[k]$ consists the proper invariant objects and the morphisms that are compositions of relatively unary proper covariant homeomorphisms.
+It is rather involved to make sense of what the morphisms are, the reader is referred to \cite[Definitions~6.1, 6.2, 6.24]{HL:modified}) for detail.
+A crucial point to keep in mind is that every morphism in $\mVF^{\diamond}[k]$ is an honest bijection, as opposed to merely an essential bijection, and is in effect required to admit an inverse.
+So $\mgVF^{\diamond}[k]$ is already a groupoid and there is no need to pass to a quotient category as described in \cite[Remark~3.7]{HL:modified}, and it makes sense to speak of the forgetful homomorphism $\ggk \mgVF^\diamond[*] \fun \ggk \VF_*$.